ChubbyHunteR/blog/content/post/borg-udev-backup.md

 A thing to note at this point is that the `.start-backup-udev.sh` script only launches the `gnome-terminal` which invokes the actual backup script.
 Contents of `.start-backup-udev.sh` could have been written in the `udev` rules directly, but a lot less escaping is needed this way and it looks a bit prettier.
-The `.start-backup-udev.sh` script looks like this:
+The `.start-backup-udev.sh` script must be marked executable and looks like this:

     #!/bin/bash
     gnome-terminal -e "bash -c \"/home/luka/.backup.sh && echo Press any key to quit. && read -sn 1;\""